 Students in the state of Missouri will receive a full refund of all monies, including application fees, if the student requests it within three business days after signing an enrollment agreement.
 After the three-day period, all fees are nonrefundable.
 A student who has completed 50% or less of a course and withdraws is eligible for a pro rata refund.
-The completion percentage is based on the total number of calendar days in a course and the total number of calendar days of the date of official withdrawal.
+The completion percentage is based on the total number of calendar days in a course and the total number of calendar days completed.
+All refunds are made in full to the student within 30 days of the date of official withdrawal.